CasualIntellectual/Racket-Modular-Exponentiation/README.md

 # Racket Modular Exponentiation

-This was an exercise for me to write a program using properties of modulus (specifically congruence power and congruence multiply/divide) to more efficiently calculate the modulo of very large exponents.
+This was an self-imposed exercise to write a program using properties of modulus (specifically congruence power and congruence multiply/divide) to more efficiently calculate the modulo of very large exponents.

 While a built-in library already exists to do so, this small project was an opportunity for me to apply my Racket and algebra skills to